 Character and aggregate data types require special treatment in a multi-language development environment.
 Consideration of the data layout of all languages that are to be used, including padding and alignment, is extremely important.
 If these data types are not handled correctly, the data can be corrupted, the memory can be corrupted, or both can become corrupt.
 This can happen by writing/reading past either end of the data structure, see 6.8 “Buffer boundary violation (buffer overflow) [HCB]”.
 For example, a Pascal STRING data type

 VAR str: STRING(10);

-correspond to a C structure (to capture the length information)
+corresponds to a C structure (to capture the length information)

 struct {

 int length;

 char str [10];

 };

 and not to the C structure

 char str [10]